-Reactions to a brown recluse bite vary depending on the amount of venom injected and the individual’s sensitivity levels.
+"People react differently to bites," Bills said.
+According to The Integrated Pest Management Program at UC Berkeley, 90 percent of bites heal without medical attention or scarring.
+Reactions to a brown recluse bite vary depending on the amount of venom injected and the individual’s sensitivity levels, reports The Ohio State University.
 Some people may experience a delayed reaction, others an immediate reaction, and others no reaction at all.
 Many brown recluse bites leave a small red mark that heals quickly, and the vast majority of bites do not leave scars.

-For those with higher sensitivity levels, a small white blister appears at the bite-site soon after the bite.
+For those with higher sensitivity levels, a small white blister appears at the bite site soon after the bite.
 The tissue may become hard.
 Lesions are dry, blue-gray or blue-white patches with ragged edges surrounded by redness.
-This color pattern has yielded the nickname "red, white and blue.”
-In severe reactions, the bite-site can develop a "volcano lesion.”
+This color pattern has yielded the nickname "red, white and blue," and, in severe reactions, the bite site can develop a "volcano lesion," according to The Ohio State University.
 The damaged tissue becomes gangrenous and leaves an open wound that can be as large as a human hand.
 It can take eight weeks or longer for full recovery, and scars may result.
-[Related: Girl's Brown Recluse Spider Bite Turns into Open Wound]

 For the latest information on brown recluse spiders and other arachnids, visit: